 I know there are plenty of grown-ups out there with a newfound interest in Alexander Hamilton as well.
 Here are two books I would recommend for adults:

 The book that inspired the musical.
-An in-depth look at a complex individual to who had so much influence on the formation of our country.
+An in-depth look at a complex individual who had so much influence on the formation of our country.
 Long, but worth it.

 The story of the hit show by the man who created it.
 An amazing look at how this cultural force came to be.
 This book is a necessity for every Hamilton superfan.

 Sign up for our newsletter to get book recommendations in your inbox every Monday: